kno2502/amazon-associates-link-builder/readme.txt

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =
-Install the Amazon Associates Link Builder plugin for WordPress!
+You will no longer get PHP syntax issues while activating the plugin.
+Take a backup of your custom templates before updating the plugin.